Gscienty/notepad/Java/Types_Values_and_Variables.md

 The floating-point types are *float* and *double*, which are conceptually associated with the single-precision 32-bit and double-precision 64-bit format IEEE 754 values and operations as specified in IEEE Standard for Binary Floating-Point Arithmetic, ANSI/IEEE Standard 754-1985(IEEE, New York).

 The IEEE 754 standard includes not only positive and negative numbers that consist of a sign and magnitude, but also positive and negative zeros, positive and negative *infinities*, and special *Not-a-Number* values.
 A NaN value is used to represent the result of certain invalid operations.

+Positive zero and negative zero compare equal.

+##The Boolean Type and Boolean Values##

+An Integer or floating-point expression *x* can be converted to a boolean value, following the C language convention that any nonzero value is true.

+An object reference *obj* can be converted to a boolean value, following the C language convertion that any reference other than *null* is true.